As a Victim Support volunteer we will train you to support victims of crime in your local community.

 - Training provided

-E learning modules plus 2.5 day training workshop in either Chelmsford or London which will include the different type of crimes and the way in which people are affected and how the criminal justice system works.
+E learning modules plus training workshops consisting of 5 sessions of 4 hour workshops, currently delivered remotely, which will include the different type of crimes and the way in which people are affected and how the criminal justice system works.
 Volunteers will then have the opportunity to train further in Hate Crime, anti-social behaviour and Mental Health related issues.

 - Volunteer induction